brakmic/HPX_Projects/README.md

 HPX_ROOT   = C:\bin\hpx
 ```

-In my PATH there are additional entries pointing at subdirectories inside above roots:
+In my `PATH` there are some additional entries pointing at subdirectories inside the above roots:

 ```